 3. Your Animated Script Will Be Storyboarded

 Animation, especially in feature film form, is an iterative process.
-The script will go through many different phases and individuals prior to being locked.
+The script will go through many different phases and individuals prior to completion.
 In short, it is very collaborative.
 One of these early phases will be storyboarding.

 A group of animators known as the ‘story team’ will be responsible for creating storyboards that visually translate the script (many live-action action and superhero films now utilize this process in ‘previsualization’).